paulocerez/concepts-of-programming/README.md

 - ***Immutability***: Objects are immutable, meaning their state cannot be changed once created.

     ```typescript
-    // Immutable data example
-    // Instead of modifying objects directly, create new ones with the desired changes
+    // Creation of new objects with the desired changes instead of modification

     // Original objects
     const user = { name: "Alice", age: 30, settings: { theme: "light", notifications: true } };
     const numbers = [1, 2, 3, 4, 5];

-    // ❌ Mutable approach (avoid in functional programming)
+    // ❌ Mutable approach
     function incrementAgeMutable(user) {
-        user.age += 1; // Directly modifies the input object
+        user.age += 1;
         return user;
     }

     // ✅ Immutable approach
     function incrementAge(user) {
-        return { ...user, age: user.age + 1 }; // Returns a new object without modifying original
+        return { ...user, age: user.age + 1 }; // Returns a new object
     }

     // For nested objects, create new copies at each level